Sterile Processing Technician Training

 The Ashworth College Sterile Processing Career Diploma Program preps aspiring technicians for the Healthcare Sterile Processing Association (HSPA) Certified Registered Central Service Technician (CRCST) certification exam with five lesson groups that cover subjects like medical terminology, aseptic technique, bloodborne pathogens, patient privacy, quality assurance, and professional development.

-Our Sterile Processing technician certification prep includes the cost of the International Association of Healthcare Central Service Materiel Management (IAHCSMM) Certified Registered Central Service Technician (CRCST) Certification exam*.
+Our Sterile Processing Technician Certification Program prep includes the cost of the Healthcare Sterile Processing Association (HSPA) Certified Registered Central Service Technician (CRCST) certification exam*.
 Certification validates your skills and identifies you as credible and qualified.

 What you get

-- IAHCSMM Certified Registered Central Service Technician (CRCST) exam (a $125 value)**
+- HSPA Certified Registered Central Service Technician (CRCST) exam (a $125 value)**

 - Textbook: Central Service Technical Manual

 - BinderTM mobile app for taking your learning materials on-the-go

 - Student Portal dashboard for instant access to lessons and support

 - Learning Resource Center online libraries and labs

 - ProQuest® digital access to thousands of sources for research